-If you request Annuity Payments, the Accumulation Phase and Income Period (if applicable) of your Contract ends and you enter the Annuity Phase.
-During the Annuity Phase, we make regular fixed periodic Annuity Payments based on a guaranteed period, life, life with a guaranteed period, joint and last survivor, or joint and 2/3 survivor.
+If you request Annuity Payments, the Accumulation Phase of your Contract ends and you enter the Annuity Phase.
+During the Annuity Phase, we make regular fixed periodic Annuity Payments based on guaranteed period, life, life with a guaranteed period, joint and last survivor, or joint and 2/3 survivor.
 We send Annuity Payments to the Payee (the person or entity who receives Annuity Payments during the Annuity Phase).
 You can choose when Annuity Payments begin, subject to certain restrictions.
-We base Annuity Payments on Contract Value and the payout rates for the Annuity Option you select.
-If the Annuity Date occurs during the Income Period and your Income Payments are greater than the Annuity Payments as calculated for certain Annuity Options, you can elect to convert Income Payments to Annuity Payments as described in section 9, The Annuity Phase - When Annuity Payments Begin.
+We base Annuity Payments on your Contract Value and the payout rates for the Annuity Option you select.
+Your Annuity Payments do not change unless an Annuitant dies.
+The Annuity Phase ends when we make the last Annuity Payment under your selected Annuity Option.
+For more information, see section 9, The Annuity Phase.